-This event was organized with the support of the “INnovative Training via Embodied Learning and multi-sensory techniques for inclusive Education” (INTELed) Erasmus+ Project, as part of the dissemination events.
+This event was organized on the 24th of October at Divani Palace Acropolis, Greece, with the support of the “INnovative Training via Embodied Learning and multi-sensory techniques for inclusive Education” (INTELed) Erasmus+ Project, as part of the dissemination events.
 The main purpose of the event was to show and discuss the good practices and lessons learned from the efficient & effective application of technology-supported embodied game-based learning sessions to elementary school children with special educational needs by teachers after having completed the INTELed Teacher Professional Development (TDP) program.
 Findings from of the analysis of data gathered during the INTELed schools pilots carried out at Greek schools from January 2019 to June 2019 had been presented.
 All the participants pinpointed that mainstream schools can become a creative and empowering inclusion environments offering stimulating learning experienced to students with disabilities.

 The program of the event included two parts: